swup/swup/readme.md

 * `is-leaving` - Assigned once a link is clicked and removed right before the content is replaced. (can be used in together with `is-animating` to create different animation for *IN* and *OUT*)
 * `is-rendering` - Assigned right before the content is replaced and removed when the whole process of transition of pages is done. (same as above)
 * `to-[route of next page in URL friendly form]` - Assigned once a link is clicked and removed when the whole process of transition of pages is done.
-Custom class can be also added by adding `data-swup-class` to the link, where `to-[content of data-swup-class attribute]` is added to html. (used to change animation for different URLs)
+Custom class can be also added by adding `data-swup-transition` to the link, where `to-[content of data-swup-transition attribute]` is added to html. (used to change animation for different URLs)

 ## Options
 Swup has a several options that can be passed into a constructor as an object.